 Soft tissue damage such as sprains or contusions are common physical consequences of car accidents.
 These injuries might only include some bruising, but sometimes the force of a collision causes accident victims to suffer a complete tear of a ligament or tendon.

-If you recently suffered injuries in an auto accident, chances are those injuries include at least some damage to soft tissue.
+If you recently suffered soft tissue injuries in an auto accident, chances are those injuries include at least some soft tissue injury.

-Below, we take a deep dive into the topic of injuries to soft tissue, what you can expect during the healing process, and the steps you may need to take if your soft tissue injuries put you at risk of permanent damage and that’s a good reason to consult a car accident attorney at The Bryant Law Center.
+Below, we take a deep dive into the topic of soft tissue injuries, what you can expect during the healing process, and the steps you may need to take if your soft tissue injuries put you at risk of permanent damage and that’s a good reason to consult a car accident attorney at The Bryant Law Center.

 The term “soft tissue” refers to structures in your body that are not internal organs or bones, and includes skin, muscles, ligaments, and tendons.

-You can damage your soft tissue in an event like an automobile accident when the impact of the collision applies force to your body.
+You can cause soft tissue injuries in an event like an automobile accident when the impact of the collision applies force to your body.
 Doctors refer to this force as acute trauma.

 Some of these injuries are referred to as overuse injuries which can occur from repetitive action and damage happens more gradually.